mattermost/docs/source/scale/high-availability-cluster.rst

             "GossipPort": 8074
     }

-  For more details on these settings, see the `high availability configuration settings </configure/environment-configuration-settings.html#high-availability>`__ documentation.
+  For more details on these settings, see the :ref:`high availability configuration settings <configure/environment-configuration-settings:high availability>` documentation.

 2. Change the process limit to 8192 and the maximum number of open files to 65536.